preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 Follow the instructions [here to create your VPC](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).

-## IAM Permission Prerequisites
+## Prerequisites
-{: #iam-prereq}
+{: #prereq}
-Before provisioning CFEE into your VPC, ensure that you have the following IBM Cloud IAM access policies:
+Before provisioning CFEE into your VPC, ensure that you have the following IBM:
 1. You must have [Administrator platform role for VPC Infrastructure](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resource).
 1. You must have the same permissions as for [provisioning on classic infrastructure](cloud-foundry-permissions).
+1. You must enable the [private service endpoints](https://cloud.ibm.com/docs/resources?topic=resources-private-network-endpoints#cs_cli_install_steps).

 ## Creating a VPC CFEE
 {: #creating-vpc-cfee}